charlesreiss/spark-memory-postprocess/README.md

 Currently, this tool ignores explicitly unpersisted RDDs, which may cause overestimates in cases when the RDD would not be dropped by an LRU-like policy.

+## Large user allocations; user temporary copies of (nearly) whole partitions

+This tool doesn't even try to detect these cases.
+I don't think I have an example program which triggers this.
+Options if this is a problem include:

+* Guessing the additional space is proportional to the typical item size within an RDD (requires additional instrumentation);
+* Guessing the additional space is proportional to the size of an RDD partition (likely overestimate for the majority of applications which don't have this problem).
+* Strictly separating storage unroll space from non-unroll space assuming when these tasks are running the storage unroll space won't be requested and will be large enough to fit this temporary data.